mickeysanto/Worldly-Planes/Update 1 - Animation Controller/README.md

 # Worldly Planes Update 1: Twin Stick Animation Controller & Movement

 ## Overview
 Implemented an animation controller to handle playing and blending animations for "twin stick" style inputs (when the player's aim and movement are independant).
+The character model was made in MagicaVoxel and the animations were made in Blender.

 ## Video Demo
 [Demo Link](https://youtu.be/bFWlolixR78)